klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ## Using various AccountKey Types <a id="using-various-accountkey-types"></a>

-caver-js introduces new structures to support the various types of [account key](https://docs.klaytn.com/klaytn/design/accounts#account-key) supported by the platform.
+caver-js introduces new structures to support the various types of [AccountKey] supported by the platform.

 The examples below describe the example in a Node.js file.
 To practice the examples, first create a test file in the working directory as shown below.